Continental Army: Commander in Chief

-Territorial organization
+Territorial departments

 Units of the Continental Army were assigned to any one of the territorial departments to decentralize command and administration.
 In general there were seven territorial departments, although their boundaries were subject to change and they were not all in existence throughout the war.
 The Department of New York (later the Northern Department) was created when Congress made Philip Schuyler its commander on June 15, 1775.
 The Southern and Middle Departments were added in February 1776.
 Several others were added the same year.
 A major general appointed by Congress commanded each department.
 Under his command came all Continental Army units within the territorial limits of the department, as well as state troops and militia – if released by the governor of the state.

-Tactical organization
+Tactical formations

 All troops under the department commander were designated as an army; hence troops in the Northern Department were called the Northern Army, in the Southern Department the Southern Army, etc. The department commander could be field commander or he could appoint another officer to command the troops in the field.
 Depending on the size of the army, it could be divided into wings or divisions (of typically three brigades) that were temporary organizations, and brigades (of two to five regiments) that in effect were permanent organizations and the basic tactical unit of the Continental Army.

 An infantry regiment in the Continental Army typically consisted of 8 to 10 companies, each commanded by a captain.
 Field officers usually included a colonel, a lieutenant colonel, and a major.
 A regimental staff was made up of an adjutant, quartermaster, surgeon, surgeon's mate, paymaster, and chaplain.
 Infantry regiments were often called simply regiments or battalions.
 The regiment's fighting strength consisted of a single battalion of 728 officers and enlisted men at full strength.
 Cavalry and artillery regiments were organized in a similar manner.
 A company of cavalry was frequently called a troop.
 An artillery company contained specialized soldiers, such as bombardiers, gunners, and matrosses.
 A continental cavalry regiment had a nominal strength of 280 officers and men, but the actual strength was usually less than 150 men and even fewer horses.
 Artificers were civilian or military mechanics and artisans employed by the army to provide services.
 They included blacksmiths, coopers, carpenters, harnessmakers, and wheelwrights.